A Systematic Framework for Enterprise Knowledge Retrieval: Leveraging LLM-Generated Metadata to Enhance RAG Systems: Methodology

 \subsection{Retriever Architectures}

-We implement three distinct retriever architectures, each corresponding to a specific embedding methodology as shown in the third part of Fig. \ref{fig:system_architecture}.
-The content retriever utilizes naive embeddings for baseline similarity matching between queries and documents.
-The TF-IDF retriever combines content embeddings with metadata-derived TF-IDF vectors using a 70:30 weighting scheme, enabling retrieval that considers both semantic content and metadata-derived features.
-The prefix-fusion retriever leverages embeddings generated with metadata prefixes and features automatic intent detection for query enhancement, allowing for more sophisticated query-document matching.
+We implement three retriever architectures, each corresponding to an embedding methodology as shown in Fig.~\ref{fig:metarag_architecture}.
+The \textit{content retriever} utilizes content-only embeddings for baseline similarity matching.
+The \textit{TF-IDF retriever} combines content embeddings with metadata-derived TF-IDF vectors using the optimized weighting ratio.
+The \textit{prefix-fusion retriever} leverages prefix-augmented embeddings with automatic intent detection for query enhancement.

-Each retriever architecture is instantiated across all three chunking strategies (semantic, recursive, and naive), yielding a 3×3 experimental matrix comprising nine distinct retriever configurations.
-This design enables systematic ablation analysis to isolate the effects of both chunking granularity and embedding methodology on retrieval performance.
+Each retriever is instantiated across all three chunking strategies, yielding a $3 \times 3$ experimental matrix of nine configurations.
+This design enables systematic analysis to isolate the effects of both chunking granularity and embedding methodology on retrieval performance.